mediaurl/mediaurl-js/README.md

 ### `RedisCache`

 This cache engine is using the [redis](https://www.npmjs.com/package/redis) package.
-IURLt get's activated when setting the environment variable `REDIS_CACHE` to a redis connection .
+To activate it, set the environment variable `REDIS_CACHE` to a redis connection URL.

 ```shell
 export REDIS_CACHE=redis://localhost